grpc/grpc-java/README.md

-bindings to whatever datamodel/IDL/interface you are adapting. gRPC comes with a [plugin](https://github.com/google/grpc-java/blob/master/compiler) to the protocol-buffers compiler that generates Stub interfaces out of `.proto` files, but bindings to other datamodel/IDL are easy and encouraged.
+bindings to whatever datamodel/IDL/interface you are adapting. gRPC comes with a [plugin](https://github.com/google/grpc-java/blob/master/compiler) to the protocol-buffers compiler that generates Stub interfaces out of `.proto` files, but bindings to other data models or IDLs are supported and encouraged.

 ### Channel